CLUBS & ORGANIZATIONS

 To enrich the learning experience, STH sponsors many organizations to give your son the opportunity for school and social service and to pursue activities in various fields of interest.
 Student participation in these organizations is highly encouraged.

 The Airsoft Club is an excellent opportunity to build team spirit and connection.
-Prospective members do not need to have equipment, as they will be encouraged to meet other players and share/practice.
-It’s a superior form of exercise that incorporates running, and we support all levels of skill.
-Meetings offer the chance to exchange airsoft equipment and gear, and share our love for the game.
-The vision for the club is to have an official airsoft team in the future.
-Join us!
-Simply email Mr. Kobylas by clicking on his name below.
+Prospective members do not need to have equipment because the Airsoft arenas that we visit offer rentals for a fee.
+Meetings offer the chance to discuss airsoft equipment and gear and to share our love for the game, as well as serving as an opportunity get to know the other players and share/practice/trade with each other.
+It’s a superior form of exercise that incorporates running, teamwork and military tactics.
+We support all levels of skill, including first time beginners.
+The ultimate vision for the club is to have an official airsoft team in the future.

 studentorg_artclub